shiroyasha/blog-source/source/posts/the-importance-of-a-good-shell-prompt.html.md

 ---
-title: The importance of a good command line shell prompt
+title: The importance of a good command line prompt
 date: 2016-06-12
 tags: programming
 image: running-shell-commands-from-ruby.png